nixers-projects/uh-pasteclient/README.md

 Simply use it as followed:
     For uploading a file: hub filename filename2 filename3
-    For uploading what you STDIN in it: cat file1| hub -stdin
+    For uploading what you STDIN in it: cat file1| hub -s

 Written by venam